zordius/iso-call/examples/00-yql/README.md

 2. npm install
 3. npm start
 4. open http://localhost:3000/ with your browser
-5. type `show tables` then press TEST button
+5. type `show tables` then press TEST button.
+This is a client side isocall.request(), you may check with develop tools.
+6. open http://localhost:3000/?q=show+tables.
+This is a server side isocall.request().

 How it works
 ------------